 Restriction configuration profiles allow administrators to disable certain device features.
 When a feature is disabled, the device end-user can no longer use or modify the state of the particular feature if the administrators don’t lift the restriction first.

-The restriction configuration profiles are available in the Enterprise plan of Miradore.
+The restriction configuration profiles are available in the Premium Plan of Miradore.
 If you’re a interested in restriction configuration profiles, consider upgrading your site subscription.
 For instructions, please check How to upgrade subscription.

 Supported restrictions vary between device platforms